Time to read: 4 mins

 Authentication is the identity verification of a user, device, or system.
 It is the process of confirming that a user is who they claim to be, and is the first step in the process of granting access to resources and systems.

-There are several methods of authentication that can be used, including:
+There are several types of authentication and authentication systems that can be used, including:

-- Something you know: This includes passwords, personal identification numbers (PINs), and security questions.
+- Something you know: This includes passwords, one-time PINs (OTPs), and security questions.

-- Something you have: This includes security tokens, smart cards, and USB drives.
+- Something you have: This includes ID tokens such as security and access tokens, smart cards, mobile phones, and USB drives.

-- Something you are: This includes biometric identifiers such as fingerprints, facial recognition, and voice recognition.
+- Something you are: This includes biometric authentication through identifiers such as fingerprints, facial recognition, and voice recognition.

-Authentication can be performed by a single method, but it is more secure to use multi-factor authentication (MFA) which combines two or more methods.
+User authentication can be performed by a single method, but it is more secure to use two-factor authentication (2FA) or multi-factor authentication (MFA), which combine two or more methods.
 This makes it more difficult for an attacker to gain unauthorized access, as they would need to successfully impersonate the user across multiple authentication methods.
+Most organizations also use single-sign on (SSO) to make it easier and more secure for users to authenticate to systems.

-Authentication is an important aspect of security, as it ensures that only the correct users, devices, and systems have access to resources, thus reducing the risk of a security breach and other malicious activity.
-It also helps organizations to meet regulatory compliance and industry standards, as it ensures that only the approved users have access to the data they need to do their jobs.
+Authentication is an important aspect of cybersecurity, as it ensures that only authenticated users, devices, and systems have access to resources, thus reducing the risk of a security breach and other malicious activity.
+The authentication process also helps organizations to meet regulatory compliance and industry standards, as it ensures that only the approved users have access to the data they need to do their jobs.

 What is authorization?